-Alternatively, you can use the P Balance Calculator at www.daera-ni.gov.uk/onlineservices. if you use this Calculator you can print the "Detailed Balance Summary" and submit it with the rest of your Fertilisation Account.
+Alternatively, you can use the P Balance Calculator at www.dardni.gov.uk/onlineservices. if you use this Calculator you can print the "Detailed Balance Summary and submit it with the rest of your Fertilisation Account.
 Again, you then do not have to complete this P Balance section.

-P Balance is the difference in kg per ha in agricultural products containing phosphorus (P) that are purchased/imported onto the farm (inputs) and those sold/exported off the farm (outputs):- for the calendar year Eligible agricultural area controlled
+P Balance is the difference in kg per ha in agricultural products containing phosphorus (P) that are purchased/imported onto the farm (inputs) and those sold/exported off the farm (outputs):- for the calendar year

+P balance

-P balance = Inputs - Outputs
+Inputs - Outputs